Bourbon biscuit

-The Bourbon (pronounced /ˈbʊəbən/ or /ˈbɔːrbən/) is a sandwich biscuit consisting of two thin rectangular dark chocolate-flavoured biscuits with a chocolate buttercreme filling.
+The Bourbon (pronounced /ˈbʊəbən/ or /ˈbɔːrbən/) is a sandwich biscuit consisting of two thin rectangular dark chocolate-flavoured biscuits with a chocolate buttercream filling.

-The biscuit was introduced in 1910 (originally under the name "Creola") by the biscuit company Peek Freans, of Bermondsey, London, originator of the Garibaldi biscuit.
-The Bourbon name, dating from the 1930s, comes from the former French and Spanish royal House of Bourbon.
+Peek Freans have sold a biscuit of this name since at least 1894.
+The company based in Bermondsey, London, was also the originator of the Garibaldi biscuit.
+The Bourbon name comes from the former French and Spanish royal House of Bourbon.
 A 2009 survey found that the Bourbon biscuit was the fifth most popular biscuit in the United Kingdom for dunking in tea.

 The small holes in bourbon biscuits are to prevent the biscuits from cracking or breaking during the baking process, by allowing steam to escape.

 Many other companies make their own version of the biscuit under the "Bourbon" name, including major supermarkets.

 McVitie's chocolate-coated Penguin biscuits are made with the same biscuit mix as their bourbon biscuit, but the filling is different.